scipy-conference/scipy_proceedings/papers/dmitry_petrov/dmitry_petrov.rst

 building pipelines for figuring out how pre-processing steps affect network reliability and reproducibility.
 To do so, we classify network pairs as either belonging to the same individual or not.
-Also, we calculate parametric reliabilty measure, Intraclass Correlation Coefficient (ICC).
+Also, we calculate parametric reliability measure, Intraclass Correlation Coefficient (ICC).
 Thus, except pairwise classification, we also calculated ICC for each pipeline.
-To make these calculations we used Reskit caching feature and clean code structure, that allows us to reuse almost the same code with a little changes a lot of times.
-As a reasult we achived method that's useful in indentifying overall trends in brain network usefulness.
+To make these calculations we used Reskit caching feature and clean code structure, that allows us to reuse almost the same code with little changes a lot of times.
+As a result, we achieved method that's useful in identifying overall trends in brain network usefulness.

 We believe the library is general enough to be useful in a variety of data